el-lob0/nib/README.md

 # Nib
 Nib is a raster software rendering library that uses glfw and openGL.
 (Thus i can say its gpu-accelerated)

+Feel free to make an issue or pr.

 ### > development: